sumiyaabdi/PRF_Experiment_Checkers/README.md

 Requirements: psychopy and exptools2

 **Usage**
-Create setting files named expsettings_ConditionName.yml within the Experiment folder.
-Change 'ConditionName' to your actual condition name.
+Create setting files named expsettings_Task.yml within the Experiment folder.
+Change 'Task' to your actual task name.
 Run the following line from within the Experient folder.

-- python main.py SubjectNumber/Name SessionNumber ConditionName RunNumber
+- python main.py Subject Condition Run

-For Marco's experiment, currently there are 5 conditions, and 5 related settings files, coded as PRF+number of squares in bar+bar speed letter (Regular, Fast, Slow).
-In this experiment,the condition names are:
+For Marco's experiment, currently there are 5 conditions (tasks), and 5 related settings files, coded as PRF+number of squares in bar+bar speed letter (Regular, Fast, Slow).
+In this experiment, the condition names are:

 - PRF2R: 2 squares, Regular speed (20TR bar passes, aka 30 seconds with our standard sequence)
 - PRF4R: 4 squares, Regular speed